QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 9. Use the parameter shift rule to compute the gradient of the cost function with respect to its tunable parameters.

-10. Identify the operators (gates) with the largest gradient.
-Add to the ansatz the gate whose gradient is the largest.
-Remove gates whose gradient are smaller than a pre-defined threshold.
+10. Identify the operators (gates) with the maximum and minimum gradient in magnitude.
+Add to the ansatz the gate whose gradient is at maximum magnitude.
+Remove from the set the gate with the gradient at minimum magnitude if it is smaller than a predefined threshold.
+Here, we add one gate per iteration while deleting a single gate if it satisfies the above condition.

 11. Use the optimizer to update the circuit parameters according to a VQE experiment.

-12. Define the convergence as the difference between the previous and the next expected value for the current optimization step.
+12. Define convergence as the difference between the previous and the next expected value for the current optimization step.
 If the convergence tolerance is less than or equal to a pre-defined threshold $\epsilon$, exit the optimization loop and evaluate the cost metric of the final optimized circuit by measuring its circuit depth.

 13. Repeat step 9.